I was little misled by the cover which said

 quite good.

-operations.
+Well worth mentioning are chapter openings, which cite official regulations from Chicago’s Department of Public Vehicle Operations.
 They give you a hint about what will follow and are (of course)

-written in this crazy bureaucratic language and some of them are hilarious.
+written in this crazy bureaucratic language, and some of them are hilarious.
 Like

 “…Wherever used in these rules, the use